What are Muskox?

 Biology and Behavior

-Muskox can be found in herds ranging from a few animals to more than 40.
-Old Bulls sometimes wander alone.
+Muskox can be found in herds ranging from a few animals to more than 80.
+It is common for herds of non-dominant bulls to be in their own herds and old bulls sometimes wander alone.
 Baby muskox are born in early May before the snow melts.
 Muskox are ruminants and eat sedges and grasses.
 They will dig through deep snow to forage or move onto windswept ridges where grazing may be easier.
 In May their qiviut begins to shed, and it can remain tangled in the long guard hair of their coats for many months.
 The qiviut regrows before winter arrives.
 Both sexes grow horns but the horns of mature bulls are much larger.
 In the fall, mature bull muskox compete for mates.
 Unresolved arguments are settled with powerful, high speed, head-butting challenges, much like mountain sheep.
 Muskox do not migrate to avoid the long dark Arctic winters.
 Instead, they conserve heat using their powerful insulating coat of qiviut, and generate extra heat from symbiotic stomach bacteria that help digest plant based forage.
 As a result muskox can comfortably accommodate blizzards and -50 degrees Celsius winter temperatures.
 Tundra Grizzly Bears and Arctic Wolves are the main predators of Muskox.
 When Muskox feel threatened they will often create a defensive circle facing outwards with younger muskox protected in the middle.

 Consistently, the largest muskox are found on the tundra plains on the northern Arctic coastline near Kugluktuk.
 No one really knows why, but the 24 hour sunlight in the summer combined with the fertile arctic soils produce a diverse and productive flora compared to other areas of the Arctic.
 Tundra grizzlies are common around Kugluktuk and maybe larger muskox can avoid grizzly predation easier.